Taofik Adegbite

 Taofik Adegbite is a Nigerian businessman.
-He currently serves as the Chief Executive Officer of Marine Platforms Limited and Norwegian Consul General in Nigeria.
-Adegbite is the first Nigerian to deliver an Offshore Subsea Construction Vessel for the oil and gas sector in Nigeria which is named African Inspiration by the Norwegian government through the first ever shipbuilding contract between a Nigerian company and a Norwegian shipyard.
+He is the founder and chief executive officer of Marine Platforms Limited and the Norwegian Consul General in Nigeria.
+Adegbite is the first Nigerian to deliver an offshore subsea construction vessel for the oil and gas sector in Nigeria which is named African Inspiration by the Norwegian government through the first ever shipbuilding contract between a Nigerian company and a Norwegian shipyard.

 Education

 Adegbite holds a BSc in computer science from the University of Ibadan.
-He later attended the London School of Economics for a certificate course in Strategy & Organization Management; as well as Harvard Business School OPM 44.
+He later attended the London School of Economics for a certificate course in strategy and organization management; as well as Harvard Business School OPM 44.